drive-c/rctrk_track_fixer/README.md

 ### What's a stuck measurement?
 Sometimes the Radiacode device disconnects from the app, but the app keeps the last count and dose rate as it logs points.

+### This tool contains AI-generated code
+The framework of this tool was generated largely with assistance from Google Gemini.
+My coding skills are rusty, but I can usually fumble my way around when I have some functional code I can reference.